jasonsbarr/SimplyJavaScript/README.md

 Since I'm in the _very_ early stages of developing this series, this is subject to change _radically_ without notice

+I. Elements of Programming and JavaScript Language Basics

 0. Getting started

     -   What is a program?